Instance Generation for Patient-to-room Assignment and Admission Scheduling Based on Real Hospital Data: Feasibility problem

+For large instances, it might be beneficial to check whether feasibility can be verified in polynomial time by using one of the following criteria instead of using the pseudopolynomial algorithm.
+So far, Brandt et al.\ derived for constant room capacities $c \in \N$ a necessary and sufficient condition for feasibility \cite{brandt_2024}:

-For hospitals with multiple room sizes, two more polynomial solvable cases were presented by Brandt et al. \cite{Brandt_2025}.
-If hospitals have, in addition to rooms with constant capacity $c \in \N$, at least $c-1$ single rooms, a feasible assignment exists if and only if the number of patients does not exceed the hospital's total capacity, i.e.,
+Later, Brandt et al.\ presented two more polynomial cases \cite{Brandt_2025}: If hospitals have, in addition to rooms with constant capacity $c \in \N$, at least $c-1$ single rooms, a feasible assignment exists if and only if the number of patients does not exceed the hospital's total capacity, i.e.,

-In case of even room capacity $ \{2, 2c\}$ with $c \in \N_{\geq 2}$ and $R_2 \geq c-1$, the instance is feasible if and only if either (i) $\nf$ and $\nm$ are both even and $\nf + \nm \leq \sum_{r \in \R} \croom$ or (ii) $\nf + \nm < \sum_{r \in \R} \croom$.
+In case of even room capacity $ \{2, 2c\}$ with $c \in \N_{\geq 2}$ and $R_2 \geq c-1$, the instance is feasible if and only if either (i) $\nf$ and $\nm$ are both even and $\nf + \nm \leq \ctotal$ or (ii) $\nf + \nm < \ctotal$.